Independent COVID-19 Guides, Resources and Protocols - Reducing Risk of COVID-19 Infection and Severity

 The evidence tracking on Hydroxychloroquine versus COVID-19 is available at c19hcq.com (constantly updated).

 Dr. Peter McCullough is an internist, cardiologist, epidemiologist, a full professor of medicine at Texas A&M College of Medicine in Dallas, USA.
 He also has a master's degree in public health and is known for being one of the top five most-published medical researchers in the United States and is the editor of two medical journals.
-McCullough et al. Reviews in Cardiovascular Medicine, 2020 McCullough Protocol 2022 Note and Update: Omicron variant XBB found to be resistant to monoclonal antibody treatments ( New England Journal of Medicine .
-Dec 2022) Everyone is familiar with nasal and oral swab testing for COVID-19.
-It should be obvious
+McCullough Protocol 2022 Updates: Double blind randomized controlled trial of saline solution gargling and nasal rinsing in COVID infection (Nov 2023) What really killed COVID-19 patients: It wasn't a cytokine storm, suggests study (2023) Everyone is familiar with nasal and oral swab testing for COVID-19.
+It should be obvious the virus is replicating in the nose, and with Omicron, the speed of replication has become much greater than the pr...

 Comments